koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 ## Update a content of a file

-The next test is "should be able to update a content of a file".

 This is a update for a text content.
 So I have to implement `commitTextUpdate`.
 The implementation is simple.